changgyhub/sudoku/README.md

 python main.py <input> <output> <timeout> <tokens>
 ```

 1. `<input>`: Raw input file of sudoku problems, see `/ExampleSudokuFiles` for samples.
-We support different size of board, and upperCase letters.
+For sudoku data, we support different size of board, with digits or/and upperCase letters.

 2. `<output>`: Name and location of output file.